bsmg/beat-saber-community-wiki/support.md

 After adding verbose to your game hopefully it will display any errors regarding your avatars, sabers, and songs although it may not show 100% of the time for avatars and sabers, you may have to remove all your avatars/sabers and try them one by one to see which one breaks the game.
 //add wahtever fuckin else u want in here, and please add more to this as this can get confusing.

+## Deleting Your LocalLow Beatsaber Data
+This will delete your scores and local data but not your online scores or anything like that.
+You can find the folder here
+>"%appdata%/../locallow/hyperbolic magnetism/beat saber"

+Copy and paste everything from inside the quotes to your address bar in file explorer To "delete" this folder you can rename it or actually delete it.
+ >Note: Deleting the Appdata folder will also delete your local scores and statistics.
+{.is-warning}

 ## Verify Game Files For Steam
 Steam Verify Game Files